go-air/dupi/README.md

 ## Input

 Throw hundreds of thousands of textual documents at it.
-Or extract text from other documents and send that to dupy.
+Or extract text from other documents and send that to dupi.

 ## Output